HR/Crypter/readme.md

 The decryption process is essentially the inverse of the encryption process where the temporary hidden directory is named '.decrypting'.
-The credentials are read from the creds file and used to decrypt the data file to the original user file with its original extension which is deduced from the crypto file name (e.g. extension for "file.txt.crypto" would be ".txt").
+The credentials are read from the creds file and used to decrypt the data file to the original user file with its original extension which is deduced from the CRYPTO file name (e.g. extension for "file.txt.crypto" would be ".txt").
 ### Crypto file format
-A .crypto file is the product of the Crypter encryption process.
+A .CRYPTO file is the product of the Crypter encryption process.
 It stores both the encrypted version of the user selected file and the public credentials used to encrypt it (and needed to decrypt it).
 The file itself it is a tar archive with the following structure: